From Cobourg, Ontario

 - the Barry Award

 All of the Flavia de Luce books have been New York Times bestsellers.
-They was published in 39 countries and 36 languages.
+They were published in 39 countries and 36 languages.
 The series has been extended to ten books.

 Alan Bradley, 2010.
 By Penguin Random House Canada